Eddie Smith Field House

-Eddie Smith Field House is the home of the North Carolina Tar Heels during the indoor track and field season, as well as an indoor training facility for Carolina football.
+Eddie Smith Field House is the home of the North Carolina Tar Heels during the indoor track and field season, as well as the former indoor training facility for Carolina football.
 The field house contains Dick Taylor Track, a six-lane, 200-meter Mondo track, and John Pope Practice Field.
 It opened in late 2001 and has hosted several ACC Indoor Championships since.